Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • Brainstorm ideas and experiments

-Inventory service blueprint with pain points from both customers and the business side
+Inventory service blueprint with pain points from both customers and the business side.
+Created and presented by me.

 Everyone’s early ideas written down on stickies